Banaadir: Political

-Tradition and old records assert that southern Somalia, including the Mogadishu area, was inhabited by Benadiris for centuries and was during the early modern period considered the wealthiest city on the East African coast, as well as the center of a thriving textile industry.
+Tradition and old records assert that southern Somalia, including the Mogadishu area, was governed by the Ajuran Sultanate and was during the early modern period considered the wealthiest city on the East African coast, as well as the center of a thriving textile industry.
 In the 17th century, Mogadishu and parts of southern Somalia fell under the Hiraab Imamate and in the 19th century came under the Geledi Sultanate's sphere of influence.

 After the Somali Republic became independent in 1960, Mogadishu became known and promoted as the White Pearl of the Indian Ocean.
 After the ousting of the Siad Barre regime in 1991 and the ensuing Somali Civil War, various militias fought for control of the city, later to be replaced by the Islamic Courts Union in the mid-2000s.
 The ICU thereafter splintered into more radical groups, notably the al-Shabaab, which fought the Transitional Federal Government (2004–2012) and its African Union Mission to Somalia allies.
 With a change in administration in late 2010, government troops and their military partners had succeeded in forcing out Al-Shabaab by August 2011.
 Mogadishu has then subsequently experienced a period of intense reconstruction.